Story: Canterbury places

 Suburb on the banks of the Ilam and Waimairi streams.
 ‘Ilam’ was one of the homesteads on the large holdings that ringed early Christchurch.
 A new Ilam campus for the University of Canterbury was planned in 1949, but the move was not completed until 1975.

 Suburb by western Hagley Park.
 It extends to Church Corner (Upper Riccarton), where the main roads south and west of Christchurch diverge.
 Lower Riccarton is a shopping centre along Riccarton Road.
 The city’s first major shopping mall (now Westfield Mall) was built there in 1965.
+With the closure of the central city following the February 2011 earthquake, Westfield Mall became a major shopping centre for the city, and traffic on Riccarton Road became very heavy.

 Riccarton Bush (also known as Deans Bush) is the only surviving swamp forest on the Canterbury Plains.
 In 1843 the Deans brothers established a farm on the edge of the area, now a public reserve.
 The Deans’s cottage (1843) and house are publicly owned.